Article at a Glance:

 The two aforementioned compounds found in Lion’s Mane, hericenones and erinacines, are thought to be responsible for the growth of brain cells to support cognition and memory.
 Let’s discuss how they may do this.

 Hericenones are the primary family of bioactives found in lion's mane's fruiting body, though it contains varying amounts of erinacines (though not as much as the mycelium).

 This family of bioactives has been shown to possess the ability to stimulate nerve growth factor (NGF) synthesis and promote neurite outgrowth in nerve cells (neurons).

 Nerve growth factor (NGF) is a neurotrophic factor and neuropeptide (brain protein) that affects the growth, maintenance, proliferation, and survival of various neurons responsible for helping the brain process and transmit information.

-Additionally, one of the hericenones (hericenone D) has been found to exert a similar degree of bioactivity as epinephrine (adrenaline), which also happens to be a powerful stimulator of nerve growth factor.
+Additionally, one of the hericenones (hericenone D) has been found to act as effectively as epinephrine (adrenaline), which also happens to be a powerful stimulator of nerve growth factor.

-Erinacines are a group of 15 diterpenoids primarily found in the mycelium (as noted above), and they have been found in research to possess a variety of biological activities, including:
+Erinacines are a group of 15 diterpenoids (plant compounds) primarily found in mycelium (as noted above).
+They have been found in research to possess a variety of biological activities, including:

 - Enhancing nerve growth factor (NGF) release